patheros/PathSetManuals/modules/Blender.md

 # Blender
 ![Image of Blender module](../images/Blender.png)

 Blender is a “Knob Instrument”.
-It was created to allow you to capture all the bizare transient effects you get when you turn knobs on your favorite delay or reverb modules.
-Blender simple needs an input sound and then feeds a sample of that back into itself, recording a new sample each time you turn one of the four main knobs.
+It was created to allow you to capture all the bizarre transient effects you get when you turn knobs on your favorite delay or reverb modules.
+Blender simply needs an input sound and then feeds a sample of that back into itself, recording a new sample each time you turn one of the four main knobs.

 ## Quick Start